 Your complete guide to understanding sock anatomy, choosing the right length for every occasion, and selecting fabrics that deliver comfort, performance, and style.

 Whether you're dressing for a black-tie gala, hitting the hiking trails, or simply upgrading your everyday sock drawer, socks work best when you match the sock type to the job.
-This guide breaks down the major types of socks, the lengths they come in, the fabrics that matter, and the fit details that separate “fine” from “first pair you reach for.”
+This guide breaks down the major types of socks — including types of socks for men and women — covering the lengths they come in, the fabrics that matter, and the fit details that separate "fine" from "first pair you reach for."

 Table of Contents